abonello/project-1/README.md

 these sites.
 The code for scrolling is adapted from various tutorials.
 I have modified it and used it before in various projects.
 It is heavily documented on youtube and elsewhere.

+## Colors

+Heading color rgb(255, 233, 184) is taken from music background image.
+Background Grey color #50596d, trial and error.
+Not fully happy with it will probably change later.
+Button colors - what felt right to me.